uzh/marugoto-validator/README.md

 ### `marupretty`: bash utility to tidy up a file or content directory, requires [`jq`](https://stedolan.github.io/jq/)

+This utility will format all files in the given directory, so you don't have to worry too much about whitespace and so on when modifying JSON files by hand.

 ```bash
 marupretty <path-to-content>
 ```

 ### Getting help

-The following will tell you how to use the tools:
+The following commands can be used to get more information about the usage of the tools:

 ```bash
 maruval --help